SEO Audit: Who Should Do It and Why It’s Important

 Search is one of the most common activities done on the internet, second only to reading and sending emails.
 Whether it’s putting together your next Outfit of the Day (OOTD), researching a new hobby, learning “how-to” fix a leaky tap, or finding an answer to a problem, people turn to search engines — Google, Bing, Yahoo, or even Ask.com to find out more about something or someone.

-And given the sheer volume of searches being done every second of every day (Google takes in 2 trillion searches per year as of May 2016!), SEO presents an opportunity for businesses to rake in some serious traffic and other long-term benefits at a lower cost compared to Pay-Per-Click (PPC) or Adwords (Though that’s not to say that search ads should be ignored.
-In fact, PPC ads are critical to success in search and can deliver strong results when used in tandem with a carefully planned SEO strategy).
+And given the sheer volume of searches being done every second of every day (Google takes in 89.3 billion searches per month as of 2022), SEO presents an opportunity for businesses to rake in some serious traffic and other long-term benefits at a lower cost compared to Pay-Per-Click (PPC) or Adwords (Though that’s not to say that search ads should be ignored.

 But before you can reap the benefits of SEO, a site audit is necessary.
 You will get to see under the bonnet of the car, so to speak.
 You will see what’s working and what needs to be changed, or fixed, by your SEO specialist to improve website visibility in the search engine results.